 Elections to College Fellowships (and other forms of association) - which may carry further benefits as well as teaching and other duties - are made by the Colleges themselves.
 The Faculty will advise and assist the successful applicant in securing a College attachment if s/he so wishes.

 Person specification

-We are seeking an individual with a strong academic record and potential to make a significant contribution to the Faculty.
+We are seeking an individual with a strong academic record and potential to make a significant contribution to the teaching and research of the Faculty.

 Essential